Jagveer-Sangha/portfolio-website/README.md

 # TODO

+- Implement node.js and react into the website
 - Create a contact-me page
-- Add up to date images
+- Add updated images
 - Create separate pages for each portfolio item
-- Add more javascript animations
 - Deploy the website via github